 NHT is the National Housing Trust Act, in this Tax guide we look at the National Housing Trust Act (NHT) and how it affects your tax

 In 1979 the National Housing Trust Act was introduced and subsequently supported by Act 23 of 2005.
 Commonly referred to as NHT, the Act was developed to collect money from the workforce.
 The collections are known as NHT contributions and are payable by anyone working in Jamaica, whether a Jamaican citizen or simply living and working in Jamaica.
-Anyone earning the minimum wage or above, aged between 18 years old and the retirement age (65 for men and a rolling scale from 60-65 for women, see table for details) is liable for the payments.
+Anyone earning the minimum wage or above, aged between 18 years old and the retirement age (65 for men and a rolling scale from 60-65 for women is liable for the payments.
 Pensioners can also contribute to the NHT by registering as a Voluntary Contributor.

 The NHT Act description of a Self-Employed person is; someone gainfully occupied in Jamaica who, in relation to that occupation, is not employed by someone (other than himself/herself) or some company (that he/she does not own).